aastikab/aastikab/README.md

 ### 🏆 Fun Facts About Me:
 - ✉️ I love mentoring young women in tech and promoting inclusivity in software engineering.
-- 🌍 I'm from **Pokhara, Nepal**, but I'm making waves in tech globally.
+- 🌍 I'm making waves in tech globally.
 - ✨ Constantly inspired to build innovative solutions that make a difference.

 ---